 Regardless of the efficiencies technology can create, nothing can replace a human touch.
 Due to the nature of recruiting, a personal touch is critical in ensuring the best candidate is selected.
 Software is invaluable for storing and reporting on data, but software is unable to decipher if a candidate has the potential to be successful in any given company.
 Incorporating a personal touch engages the candidate and allows a hiring manager to decide if he or she has the potential to succeed at a given institution.

 New generation recruiting applications have begun to fulfill each of these unique needs in faculty hiring.
-Adjunct Professor Link (APL), a faculty talent solution, provides institutions with important resources to help academic leaders recruit, manage and train adjunct faculty.
+Faculty talent recruitment is one of the many features included in APL nextED’s comprehensive platform.
+The APL Platform provides institutions with important resources to help academic leaders recruit, manage and train adjunct faculty.
 APL can help institutions save time and money recruiting and provide excellent faculty to teach students.
+Schedule a demo to learn more about our recruitment capabilities.